Schwab Wealth Management Review

 Customer Support

-Normally, a human-managed account will receive customer service through the attached investment advisor representative.
-Robo accounts will receive service through Schwab’s regular customer service department, which is open 24 hours a day, 7 days a week.
-Traditional advisory customers can also call into this number.
+In most cases, a human-managed account receives service from the assigned investment advisor representative.
+Robo accounts receive support through Schwab’s standard customer service team, which is available 24/7.
+Traditional advisory clients can also use this same phone support line.

-Accounts of all types (with perhaps the exception of advisor network accounts) can be managed and monitored through Schwab’s very good website and mobile app.
-There are trading tools for non-discretionary accounts that are quite easy to use, and Schwab offers a great deal of learning resources on its website that explain how to use such trading software.
-Other resources include online chat, document download, and account balance details.
+Most account types (possibly excluding advisor network accounts) can be managed through Schwab’s strong website and mobile app.
+Non-discretionary accounts have trading tools that are easy to use, and Schwab provides a large library of educational content that explains how to use its trading software.
+Other features include online chat, document downloads, and detailed account information.

 Margin